dipranjan/dsinterviewqns/_sources/contents/Algorithms/Regression.md

 [📖Source](https://www.shutterstock.com/image-illustration/annotated-diagram-explaining-components-graph-showing-1406041139)
 ```

+#### Metrics

-Now once you have the model fit next comes the metrics to measure hoe good the fit is, some of the common metrics are as follows:
+Now once you have the model fit next comes the metrics to measure how good the fit is, some of the common metrics are as follows:

 - **$RSS$** (Residual sum of squares) $= (Y_{actual} - Y_{predicted})^2$, it changes with scale change
 - **$TSS$** (Total sum of squares) $= (Y_{actual} - Y_{avg})^2$
 - **$R^2$** $= 1-\frac{RSS}{TSS} $, more the better, increases with more coefficients
 - **$RSE$** (Residual Standard Error) $ = \sqrt{\frac{RSS}{d.o.f}}$, here $d.o.f = n-2$

-**Assumptions of Linear Regression** :
+#### Feature selection

+- Hypothesis testing and using p-values to understand if the feature is important or not
+- Using metrics like Adjusted $R^2$, AIC, BIC, etc. which takes into consideration the number of features used to build the model and penalizes accordingly

+#### Assumptions

-- The relationship between $X$ and $Y$ is linear
+- The relationship between $X$ and $Y$ is **linear**.
+Because we are fitting a linear model, we assume that the relationship really is linear, and that the errors, or residuals, are simply random fluctuations around the true line.
-- The error terms are normally distributed.
+- The error terms are **normally distributed**.
 This can be checked with a Q-Q plot
 - Error terms are independent of each other.
-This can be checked with a ACF plot
+This can be checked with a ACF plot.
+This can be used while checking independence while using a time-series data
-- Error terms are homoscedastic, i.e. they have constant variance.
-Residulas Vs Fitted graph should be flat
+- Error terms are **homoscedastic**, i.e. they have constant variance.
+Residulas Vs Fitted graph should be flat.
+This means that the variability in the response is changing as the predicted value increases.
+This is a problem, in part, because the observations with larger errors will have more pull or influence on the fitted model.
 - The independent variables are not multicollinear. **Multicollinearity** is when a variable can be explained as a combination of other variables.
 This can be checked by using VIF(Variance inflation factor) $= \frac{1}{1-R_i^2}$.
 	- A VIF score of $>10$ indicates there there is a problem
 	- If a multicollinear variable is present the coefficients swing wildly thereby affecting the interpretability of the model.
 P-vales are not reliable.
 But it doesnot affect prediction or the goodness of fit statistics.